For Graduate Students

 - Click on “Start or Join Online Consultation” to begin your appointment.

-- For more information, watch a video on how to participate in an online appointment, or download our online consultation instructions (PDF).
+- For more information, watch a video on how to participate in an online appointment, or download detailed instructions about Scheduling Online Appointments (PDF).

 - Students may make up to two 30- or 60-minute appointments per week and one appointment per day.
 If you need to cancel, please do so at least 24 hours in advance.